smartbuddy/Waffle_GitHub_Demo/WORKING-AGREEMENTS.md

 For example, a customer reported bug might need to be expedited.
 Put the `expedited` label on it, so the whole team knows that we're blocking other work to jump on it.

 ### Talk about any work that's moved to "In Progress" or "Current Iteration" outside of a planning meeting, either in the team chat tool or during Standup.
-We plan in 2-week increments (called Iterations).
+We plan in one week increments (called Iterations).
 It's common for interrupt work to be added to the current iteration based on customer support needs.
 For any interrupt work, make sure we talk about it to keep the team in sync.

 ### PRs for all code changes
 Since Waffle is continuously deployed via [Codeship](https://codeship.com) when anything is committed to master, it's important for us to use Pull Requests to review code and make sure automated tests pass.
 Committing directly to master is only acceptable for emergencies, and should still be reviewed by a peer.